node/openfireLBS/README.md

 openfireLBS
 ===========

-This is Openfire LBS plugin.
+This is Openfire LBS plugin based on private protocol as the following but not based on XEP-0080(http://xmpp.org/extensions/xep-0080.html).

 XMPP LBS Extension